The Heredity of Taste: Plot

-The novella first recounts the narrator's arrival at a train station where Japanese soldiers are returning from the Russo-Japanese War of 1904–5.
-The narrator sees a soldier who bear a striking resemblance to a late friend Kō-san, an infantry lieutenant who was killed in a trench during that war.
-He later visits Kō-san's grave at a temple and discovers that a mysterious young woman has also been visiting the bachelor soldier.
-Spurred on by curiosity, the narrator visits Kō-san's mother where he finds his friend's diary and reads that Kō-san had met a beautiful young woman at a post office.
-After investigations, the narrator proffers his own theory on the heredity of taste – the woman and Kō-san find each other attractive owing to a bond which had previously existed between their ancestors decades ago.
+The novella begins with the narrator's arrival at a train station, where Japanese soldiers are returning from the Russo-Japanese War of 1904–5.
+The narrator sees a soldier who bears a striking resemblance to a friend of his, Kō-san, an infantry lieutenant who was killed during that war.
+The narrator visits Kō-san's grave at a temple and discovers that a young woman has also been visiting the grave of the soldier, who was unmarried.
+The narrator visits Kō-san's mother, where he finds his friend's diary.
+There he reads that Kō-san had met a young woman at a post office.
+After investigating, the narrator proffers his theory on the heredity of taste – the woman and Kō-san found each other attractive owing to a bond forged between their ancestors decades ago.

 Translations

 The Heredity of Taste is available in two translations, both published under the Tuttle imprint.
-The first is a 1974 translation by Akito Itō and Graeme Wilson, which also offers two other early works by Sōseki, Ten Nights of Dream and Hearing Things.
+The first is a 1974 translation by Akito Itō and Graeme Wilson, in a volume which also includes two other early works by Sōseki, Ten Nights of Dream and Hearing Things.
 The newer version is a standalone 2004 translation by Sammy I. Tsunematsu.